C Level Cirque

 From a coal tailing pile 100 m beyond the buildings there is an excellent view out to Lake Minnewanka.
 As the trail climbs above the buildings and viewpoint, it passes by several fenced holes, which were once air vents for the mine shafts below.

-The rest of the hike is a steady climb through forest until, 200 miles before reaching the cirque, views open down the Bow Valley to Mount Rundle, the Three Sisters and other mountains beyond the town of Canmore.
+The rest of the hike is a steady climb through forest until, 200 meters before reaching the cirque, views open down the Bow Valley to Mount Rundle, the Three Sisters and other mountains beyond the town of Canmore.

 Cirque is a French word you will not likely find in your English dictionary—a term used by geologists to describe a semicircular, bowl-shaped depression created by an alpine glacier.
 C Level Cirque is a miniature example of the phenomenon.
 Though the glacier that produced the basin has long since disappeared, snow often lingers in the basin into midsummer.
 As it retreats, a carpet of yellow glacier lilies spreads across the damp, subalpine soil near its entrance.
 A tiny pond below the trail provides water throughout the summer, fed by the extensive snowfield on the talus slopes above.